biopython/biopython.github.io/wiki/BioGeography.md

 ### June, week 2: Functions to get GBIF records

-#### getGBIFrecord
+#### get\_record

-retrieves the record (for this project, just the “brief” format of the record) and saves it
+Retrieves a single specified record in DarwinCore XML format, and returns an xmltree for it.

 #### getGBIFrecords